All Episodes

 Is that discriminatory?

-Yes, and that's what government public policy is.
+And that's what government public policy is.

-It has nothing to do with equal rights or the constitution.
+It has nothing to do with equal rights or the Constitution.

 There is no right to gay marriage in the Constitution.